kitajs/docs/guide/practical-example.md

 # Practical Example

-> A line of code is worth a thousand words.

-::: tip

-Just want to try it out?
+::: tip Just want to try it by yourself?

 Skip to the [Quickstart](./quickstart) or head over to our [Migration Guide](../recipes/migration.md) to migrate your existing project to Kita.

 :::